D-Lawson/ms2-training-company/README.md

 1. As a tutor I want to be able to quickly send my manager the details of today's one-to-one tutoring sessions I delivered with learners, along with shift hours and miles travelled for my mileage claim.

     *	The form allows easy and intuitive input of hours and also miles travelled.
 The form has an unique section for one-to-one sessions in order for the tutor to select the type and supply details without getting distracted by unnecessary elements.
-The orm also provides the opportunity to provide additional information.
+The form also provides the opportunity to provide additional information.
 Name fields are generated in order to add the names of all learners.

 1. As a trainer I want to be able to quickly send my manager details of the presentation I delivered to students today, along with shift hours and miles travelled for my mileage claim.